-It is important to enroll in Medigap when it is first available..
+It is important to enroll in Medigap when it is first available.
 If you apply outside of your Medigap initial enrollment period you will be asked medical questions.
-You can be denied coverage or charged more.
+You could also be denied coverage or charged more.

 Should You Get a Medicare Advantage Plan if you Have VA Benefits?

 Probably.
 Medicare Advantage (MA) plans can help reduce your out-of-pocket risk should you go to a non-VA facility.
 Many MA plans have no little or no additional cost.
 If you go down this path we recommend that you look for a “zero premium policy.”
-Be sure to select one that doesn’t include prescription drugs since you most likely that get those through the VA (see below).
-We can help enroll in a no-cost Medicare Advantage plan at 800-930-7956.
+Be sure to select one that doesn’t include prescription drugs since you most likely get those through the VA.
+We can help you enroll in a no-cost Medicare Advantage plan at 800-930-7956.

 Should you enroll in a Medicare Part D Plan if you Have VA Benefits?

-Medicare Part D covers prescription drugs at the pharmacy and they cost on average around $35 a month.
+Medicare Part D covers prescription drugs at the pharmacy and these plans cost on average around $35 a month.
 Most Vets do not select a Medicare Prescription Drug Plan as they have RX coverage from the VA.
-Good news: if you choose not to enroll in Part D when you are first eligible you can still enroll in Part D without paying a penalty.
-VA drug coverage is considered creditable coverage.
+If you choose not to enroll in Part D when you are first eligible you can even still enroll in Part D later without paying a penalty.

 For further questions about Medigap, Medicare Advantage or Medicare Part D, please call the number above or contact Senior65.